TerryAckee/TonDigitStream/README.md

 https://github.com/user-attachments/assets/bce1d395-a914-4807-bf3a-3106f991bdbe

-In this segment I -       [properly identified and adjusted the AI generated program script's properties
+In this segment I -       [properly identified and adjusted the [AI PEER] generated program script's properties

 to take the curve out of the coordinates programmed to set the path of my variable by editing those functions in the script] but